GuanghuiFU/medical_cv_foundation_eval/README.md

 ## Data split pre-processing

 To be as similar as possible to lymphoma segmentation task, we selected the T1-weighted MRI after gadolinium injection and focused on the enhancing tumor as the target region.
-So that we need some basic pre-processing to get T1-GD MRI and enhancing tumor from MSD-BraTs dataset.
+Therefore, we need some basic preprocessing to obtain T1-GD from MRI and select enhancing tumors from the label file of MSD-BraTs dataset.
 * `preprocess/main_preprocess.py`:
   * Split dataset
   * Get T1-GD modality from dataset